efeslab/Nanoflow/README.md

 -----------------

-Nanoflow is a throughput oriented large language model serving framework that overlaps the compute-, memory-, network-bound operations in LLM serving on-device to achieve high GPU utilization.
+Nanoflow is a throughput oriented large language model serving framework that overlaps the compute-, memory-, network-bound operations in LLM serving to achieve high GPU utilization.

 This codebase contains the core pipeline construction and an example serving frontend.